The New WISC Grades 1-8 Teacher Education Program

 Summer weeks

 The summer weeks can each be taken separately.
 We recommend enrollment in the full program to get the best experience and the speediest pathway to become a certified Waldorf teacher.
 It is also the most cost effective option.
-To learn ore about out individual 2025 summer weeks, click below.
+Sign-up for our summer weeks will be available in May.

 We are a local, regional institute where developing a close sense of community provides the foundation of support and growth for personal transformation.